How To Tell if Someone Blocked you on Facebook

 - Send a message using Messenger to ask them.
 Try to be respectful and don’t make them feel pushed to answer.

-Bear in mind that the above steps can frustrate the user who blocked you to the point of reporting you, leading to the reprimands found in the note mentioned above.
+Remember that the above steps can frustrate the user who blocked you to the point of reporting you, leading to the reprimands found in the note mentioned below.
 Why?
 The other user knows who you are.
 They can easily report you to Facebook, which becomes associated with your real FB account.

-Use a Friend of Friend’s Facebook Account to Verify that You Got Blocked
+Use a Friend of Friend’s Facebook Account to Send Messages

 You can also use another person’s Facebook account to message the recipient, but that may not always work out well.
 This action makes you look desperate or pushy to find out why they blocked you.
 It also risks the “sender’s” account getting blocked by the user.
 Above all, it could frustrate the person that blocked you and lead to worse outcomes.